Archiv8/remark-preset-lint-recommended/ISSUES.md

 ---

-**_This repository contains unofficial packaging for an installation of a [cor remark-lint plugin](https://github.com/remarkjs/remark-lint/packages) on [Arch Linux](https://www.archlinux.org/).
+**_This repository contains unofficial packaging for an installation of a [cor remark-lint plugin](https://github.com/remarkjs/remark-lint/packages).
 It is not affiliated, authorized, endorsed by, or in other way connected with either Arch Linux or the remark-lint project._**

 ---